How to Establish a Personal Training Business in the UAE?

 • A copy of your visa and passport

-Subject to the kind of physical space you want to open, you must apply to DED.
+You must apply to DED, depending on the kind of physical space you want to open.
 Once you are given the go-ahead, you can then negotiate a lease for your chosen building directly with the landlord.
 As this process can be complicated, it pays to seek guidance from a UAE company formation specialist before embarking on this step.

 A No Objection Certificate (NOC) is not obligatory to obtain a personal trainer permit, allowing trainers to grow their company on the side until they are ready to go it alone.